dcrankshaw/datascience-sp14/lab2/pandas.md

     rand_df.hist()

 ## Exercises
-1. Lab 1 Deja vu !
-Print the number of requests that had HTTP return code 404.
-Next break down number of 404 requests by date (i.e how many on 30th April and how many on 1st May).
-2. What is the average file size for images (.gif or .jpg or .jpeg files) which had response code 200 ?
+1. What is the average file size for images (.gif or .jpg or .jpeg files) which had response code 200 ?
 What is the standard deviation ?
-3. Generate a histogram of traffic to the site every *half-hour*.
-Plot this using matplotlib.
+2. Generate a histogram of traffic to the site every *half-hour* and plot this.

 ## Challenge exercises (Optional)